ITSEC-ASIA-ID/Competitions/CTF/2023/TenableCTF/Web - Cloud/Bad Waf No Donut/README.md

-# Cat Viewer - Web Exploitation
+# Bad Waf No Donut - Web Exploitation

 ## Ideas
 There is a hidden `/secrets` path in the source of `/explore`.